 The Equipment class of the ONF Core IM comprises a reference to a list of an undefined number of ExpectedEquipment instances.

-The instantiation of ExpectedEquipment has to support the Plug’n’Play process, which requires an automated creation of the ExpectedEquipment instance, as well as the Plan-Build-Operate process, which includes configuration of the ExpectedEquipment via management interface without the represented hardware component actually present.
+The instantiation of ExpectedEquipment has to support the Plug’n’Play process, which requires an automated creation of the ExpectedEquipment instance, as well as the Plan-Build-Operate process, which includes configuration of the ExpectedEquipment via management interface without the represented hardware component actually being present.

 An arbitrary number of ExpectedEquipment objects might be instantiated and associated to the Equipment object via the management interface at any time.
-(Associating more than one ExpectedEquipment object with an Equipment object makes only sense, if all those ExpectedEquipment objects are representing hardware with identical characteristics, e.g. SFPs of different vendors or ODUs of different generations that have been confirmed by the vendor to be interoperable.)
+Associating more than one ExpectedEquipment object with an Equipment object makes exclusively sense, if all those ExpectedEquipment objects are representing hardware with identical characteristics.
+If the operator would configure incompatible components into the ExpectedEquipment list, the device might get into an undefined state after plugging a component, which does not have the same characteristics as the one, which had originally been instantiated as first ExpectedEquipment.

+Several models of SFPs, potentially even of different vendors, but same characteristics might be instantiated as ExpectedEquipment as a routine to facilitate smooth spare part appliance.

 A single ExpectedEquipment object shall be automatically instantiated by the device whenever an ActualEquipment object gets instantiated and no ExpectedEquipment object is already existing.

 A modular device, which does not contain any board except the one that holds the management interface, gets powered and switched on for the first time.
 Because the chassis of the device is there, a highest level Equipment object and ActualEquipment and ExpectedEquipment objects, which are representing the chassis, must be instantiated.
 In addition, Holder and subordinated Equipment objects representing all slots must be instantiated.
 At the correct subordinated Equipment object, ActualEquipment and ExpectedEquipment objects, which are representing the management module, plus Holder and subordinated Equipment objects, which are representing the management interfaces, must be instantiated.
-If there would be an RJ45 connector or an already plugged SFP on that board, it would also have to be represented by ActualEquipment and ExpectedEquipment objects (subordinated Holder and Equipment objects would not be required).
+If there would be an already plugged SFP on that board, it would also have to be represented by ActualEquipment and ExpectedEquipment objects (subordinated Holder and Equipment objects would not be required).

+Connector

+As soon as an ExpectedEquipment object has been instantiated, the device shall automatically instantiate all Connector objects, which are related with this hardware.

+As soon as an ExpectedEquipment object, which is representing an SFP, has been instantiated, the device shall automatically instantiate a Connector,

+As soon as an ExpectedEquipment object, which is representing an Ethernet board with four RJ45 ports at its front, has been instantiated, the device shall automatically instantiate four Connector objects.

 LogicalTerminationPoint and LayerProtocol

 As soon as an ExpectedEquipment object has been instantiated, the device shall automatically instantiate all LogicalTerminationPoint objects (including technology specifically augmented LayerProtocol object), which are unquestionable related with this hardware.
+(Some combinations of board and SFP might support several kinds of logical layers, e.g. Ethernet and synchronization.
+In such case, the payload interface shall be instantiated, e.g. Ethernet.)

 As soon as an ExpectedEquipment object, which is representing an SFP, has been instantiated, the device shall automatically instantiate, LTP(WireInterface) and LTP(PureEthernetStructure).

 As soon as an ExpectedEquipment object, which is representing an Ethernet Switch with four internal interfaces, has been instantiated, the device shall automatically instantiate four LTP(EthernetContainer) and four LTP(MacInterface).
-If there would be fixed RJ45 connectors or already plugged SFPson that Ethernet Switch board, corresponding Equipment objects and LTP(WireInterface) and LTP(PureEthernetStructure) would have to be instantiated, too.
+If there would be fixed RJ45 connectors or already plugged SFPs, which are making these interfaces available at the front of that Ethernet Switch board, corresponding Equipment, Connector, LTP(WireInterface) and LTP(PureEthernetStructure) objects would have to be instantiated, too.

-The LogicalTerminationPoint::_physicalPortReference attribute shall be automatically configured with UUID of the Equipment object, which is to be associated with the LogicalTerminationPoint object.
+The LogicalTerminationPoint::_physicalPortReference attribute shall be automatically configured with the UUID of the Equipment object, which is determining the characteristics of the LogicalTerminationPoint object.